ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Unsigned unsigned integers is absolutely safe if you know what you are doing and make no mistakes [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 If you get burned by any of the pitfalls associated with using unsigned integers then you are a bad programmer [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
+We should not allow programmers to switch their brains off because signed overflow is "unlikely" to happen [(62)](https://news.ycombinator.com/item?id=29766658).
 Good tools create weak programmers, programming should be tough [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 It is what God intended [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).